hackclub/hackclub/workshops/country-list-app/README.md

 ## Mark Up Section (Setting up the HTML)

-We will be using very simple and easy to understand html elements as display below and also our `css` and `script` files will be linked externally
+We will be using a very simple and easy to understand html elements as display below and also our `css` and `script` files will be linked externally

 ```
   <!DOCTYPE html>